A Special Valentine’s Treat: Whole-Wheat Oreos (Recipe)

 - Cream the butter and granulated sugar until well mixed.
 Add egg and vanilla, scraping sides of bowl, when necessary.

-- Sift together the whole wheat flour, cocoa powder, baking powder and salt until all lumps disappear.
+- Sift together the whole wheat flour, raw cacao, baking powder and salt until all lumps disappear.

 - Add flour mixture to wet ingredients and mix on low speed until well incorporated, scraping when necessary.